Corsinvest/cv4pve-pepper/README.md

                     All nodes in a cluster runs 'spiceproxy', so it is up to the client to choose one.
                     By default, we return the node where the VM is currently running.
                     If specify http://[host]:[port] then replace proxy option in file .vv.
 E.g. for reverse proxy.
-  --viewer          Executable SPICE client remote viewer
+  --viewer          Executable SPICE client remote viewer.
+  --viewer-options  Send options directly SPICE Viewer (quote value).

 Commands:
   app-check-update  Check update application